Inya Sea Berry

 We harvest out fruit by hand or by cutting off the fruit laden branches and freezing them.
 The frozen berries can easily be shaken off and, after thawing, make great juice and preserves.
 Like cranberry juice, Sea Berry juice is usually diluted with up to 70% water.

 Click here to view our Sea Berry Growing Guide.

 Site and Soil: Sea Berry likes full to 1/2 day sun and well-drained soil.

-Pollination Requirements: Sea Berry is wind pollinated.
-A Male Sea Berry is required and can pollinate up to 8 females.
-The male plant does not bear fruit.
+Pollination Requirements: Wind pollinated.
+Plant with a Male Sea Berry for pollination.
+One male plant can pollinate up to 8 females.

 Bearing Age: 2-3 years after planting.

 Ripening Time: July – August depending on location.

 Yield: Up to 30 lbs., depending on variety.